Category Archives: German Royals

 Karl of Bavaria, as a young man; circa 1717 – 1719; Credit – Wikipedia

-Maria Amalie had met Karl of Bavaria, the heir to the Electorate of Bavaria at the imperial court in Vienna.
-Karl thought that a marriage into the House of Habsburg would widen his dynastic and economic prospects.
+Maria Amalie met Karl of Bavaria, the heir to the Electorate of Bavaria at the imperial court in Vienna.
+Karl thought a marriage into the House of Habsburg would widen his dynastic and economic prospects.
 On October 5, 1722, Marie Amalie married Karl of Bavaria, son of Maximilian II Emanuel, Prince-Elector of Bavaria and his second wife Teresa Kunegunda Sobieska.

 Two of Maria Amalie and Karl’s children, Karl’s successor Maximilian III Joseph, Elector of Bavaria and Joseph Ludwig; Credit – Wikipedia